tytydraco/yessleep/out/He_likes_you.md

 “There’s nothing you can say to ruin this, in 72 hours, you won’t mean a thing to me, I hope you enjoyed it while it lasted, because we’re done here”, I spat, walking hastily out of the library.
 I expected him to follow me, to yell an insult back, but he was completely silent.

-I didn’t realize it at the time, but that the worst way he could have reacted.
+I didn’t realize it at the time, but that was the worst way he could have reacted.

 I never played any sports, but now I wanted to give the coach some farewell flowers for organizing one last practice.
 My mom had borrowed Noah’s mom’s blender and I had to return it.
 It would have been awkward to see Noah again after what I had said.
 I didn’t have a clue how Noah came from his mom; she was nicer than a care bear.
 Hence why I was persuaded to come inside for a glass of lemonade.